Submitting material to the British Carriagedriving website

 Please note that any material you submit for publication should be related to the sport of Horse Driving Trials.
 Your article must contain full details about the event / subject.
 Please give as much information as possible and always give a contact phone number and email address.
 Please be aware that any requests along the lines of "Just put something on the website about ..." or "Can you mention that ..." will not be sufficient.
 We need the actual words that you want us to publish.
 Please check the accuracy of the information you send.
 Although we will proof-read the material before publication, we cannot undertake to correct any errors we don't know about.

-full text of the BC Website submission guidelines, please see the
+For the full text of the BC Website submission guidelines, please see the following document: